-A VSO will:
+A VSO can:

-- help you to apply for benefits and services
+- help you apply for benefits and services

-They can also help you to submit a claim while you are still enlisted.
-This will make it easier for you to access services and support and when you have left the ADF.
+They can also help you submit a claim for any service-related health condition while you are still serving.
+This will make it easier for you to access services and support when you leave the ADF.Back to top

-You should reach out to a VSO if you:
+Why reach out to a VSO

 - are medically or administratively separating

 - have been medically downgraded at any time